 At a glance

 - The low birth rate is increasingly becoming a problem for politics and society.
-It confronts the German social and health system with major challenges.
+It poses major challenges to Germany´s social and health systems.

-- The problem of an ageing society is being afforded more importance not only in Germany, but also in many European countries and various regions around the world.
+- The problem of an ageing society is gaining in importance not only in Germany, but also all over Europe and in various regions of the world.

-- The Konrad-Adenauer-Stiftung examines the complex aspects of demographic change and its analyses consider how the welfare state can be designed in a way that is sustainable and fair for all generations.
+- The Konrad-Adenauer-Stiftung deals with the complex aspects of demographic change and its analyses consider how the welfare state can be made sustainable and fair for all generations.

 Content